HMarzban/ned/README.md

 	__proto__: Object
 }
 ```
-one more thing remind each module tag has their own controller, for invoking their controller you can act like below:
+One more thing remind, each module tag has their own controller, for invoking their controller you can act like below:

 ```javascript
 app.module.controller(function () {